socketteer/transformer-tests/README.md

 ---
 ### Tips

 * Don't end prompts with a space character.
-This will cause unwanted behavior because tokensization groups spaces at the front of words.
+This will cause unwanted behavior because tokenization groups spaces at the front of words.
 It is fine to end a prompt with newlines, tabs, etc.